slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Rich people get paid by project and pay by the hour.
 Act accordingly.
 - The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
 Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.

-> *"A taste of freedom can make you unemployable." (...)
+> *"An entrepreneur without drive is just an unemployed." (...)
-"An entrepreneur without drive is just an unemployed."
+"A taste of freedom can make you unemployable."
 -- Naval Ravikant*

 <!--